 As much as possible, sampling occurs in the same locations over the lifetime of the Observatory.
-However, over time some sampling plots may become impossible to sample, due to disturbance or other local changes.
+However, over time some sampling locations may become impossible to sample, due to disturbance or other local changes.
 When this occurs, the location and its location ID are retired.
-A new location is established, and given a new location ID.
-Refer to the data product change log for details about plots that have been retired.
+A location may also shift to slightly different coordinates.
+Refer to the locations endpoint of the NEON API for details about locations that have been moved or retired: https://data.neonscience.org/data-api/endpoints/locations/